Skip to main content

 Ingredients

-1/8 teaspoon each garlic powder and cayenne (or to taste)
+• 1/8 teaspoon each garlic powder and cayenne

 Instructions

-2. Cut the squash in half lengthwise (this is not easy, and some people recommend microwaving it for 5 minutes first, which I have never tried).
-Use a spoon to scrape out all the seeds (you can roast these like pumpkin seeds, if you like).
+2. Cut the squash in half lengthwise.
+Use a spoon to scrape out all the seeds (which you can save to roast these like pumpkin seeds, if you like).
 If you cut a little sliver off of the round side of the squash, the squash will balance better on the pan.
 (I usually forget.)

-4. Meanwhile, put the cream, cream cheese, seasonings, and ¼ teaspoon salt (or to taste) in a blender or food processor and whiz just until smooth.
+4. Meanwhile, put the cream, cream cheese, seasonings, and 1/4 teaspoon salt in a blender or food processor and whiz until smooth.

 5. Flip the squash over.
 Put half of the cheddar in each squash well, then divide the cream mixture between them.
 Top with the parmesan, cover with foil, and bake for 25 minutes.